cridp/Veolia-Birdz-HomeRider/README.md

 # Veolia-HomeRider
-First Attempt concerning Kamstrup FlowIQ 2200 with Birdz G3 module
+First Attempt with Kamstrup FlowIQ 2200 with Birdz G3 module